GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/session.md

 # Session Management

-Gluu Server (OP) sessions are stored in OP cache (it can be in-memory, redis, memcached or ldap depending on `cacheProviderType` configuration property).
+Gluu Server, as an OpenID Connect Provider (OP), stores sessions in the its cache, whether that is in-memory, redis, memcached or LDAP, depending on the `cacheProviderType` configuration property.

-OP session can have two states:
+The OP session can have one of two states:

-- `unauthenticated` - when end-user hits OP and is not authenticated, session object is created and put in cache with `unauthenticated` state
+- `unauthenticated` - when the end-user reaches the OP but has not yet authenticated, a session object is created and put in the cache with the `unauthenticated` state.
-- `authenticated` - when user is successfully authenticated
+- `authenticated` - when the user has successfully authenticated at the OP.

-In browser OP session is referenced via `session_id` cookie.
+In the browser, the OP session is referenced via a `session_id` cookie.

-Lets say user hits RP1 which redirects to OP for authentication.
-Once user is authenticated OP creates `session_id` cookie and set state to `authenticated` (in OP cache).
-If user hits RP2, it will redirect user for authentication to OP but since session is already authenticated OP authenticates user automatically against RP2 (without authentication prompt).
+Lets say that the user hits Relying Party (RP) 1, which redirects to the OP for authentication.
+Once the user is authenticated, the OP creates a `session_id` cookie, sets the state to `authenticated` and places it in the OP's cache.
+If the user hits RP2, it will redirect the user to the OP for authentication.
+Since the session is already authenticated, the OP authenticates the user automatically against RP2 (without authentication prompt).

-Remember that the application may have it's own RP session.
-The hard part is that on logout, all RPs and OP has to be notified, so both OP and RP sessions are cleared/ended.
+Remember that an application may have its own RP session.

-The best way to handle this currently is "Front channel logout".
+The most complicated part is that on logout, all RPs and the OP have to be notified so both OP and RP sessions can be cleared/ended.
+The best way to handle this currently is through "front-channel logout".
 This is described in the [OpenID Connect specification](http://openid.net/specs/openid-connect-frontchannel-1_0.html).

-Basically, the Gluu Server OpenID `end_session` endpoint returns an html page, which contains an iFrame for each application to which the user has authenticated.
-The iFrame contains a link to each application's respective logout url.
-This special html page should be loaded in the background (not displayed to the user).
-The iFrame urls should be loaded by the browser.
+Basically, the Gluu Server OpenID `end_session` endpoint returns an HTML page, which contains an iFrame for each application to which the user has authenticated.
+The iFrame contains a link to each application's respective logout URL.
+This special HTML page should be loaded in the background and not displayed to the user.
+The iFrame URLs should be loaded by the browser.
 This provides a way to "trick" the user into calling the logout page of each application, so the application's cookies can be cleared.

-Learn more about the flow for logout across many applications in the [logout document](../operation/logout.md)
+Learn more about the flow for logout across many applications in the [logout docs](../operation/logout.md).

 ## Session Timeouts

 Session Timeout can be configured under
 `JSON Configuration` > `oxAuth Properties`.

-There are following properties related to OP session:
+The following properties related to OP session:

 - `sessionIdLifetime` - lifetime of the OP session in seconds.
-It sets both `session_id` cookie expires property as well as OP session object expiration in cache.
-So it is global property for OP session objects.
-Since `3.1.4` it is possible to set value to 0 or -1 which means that expiration is not set (not available in `3.1.3` or earlier except `2.4.4`).
-In this case `session_id` cookie expire value is set to `session` value which means it is valid until browser session ends.
+It sets both the `session_id` cookie expiration property as well as the OP session object expiration in the cache.
+It's a global property for OP session objects.
+Starting in version `3.1.4`, it is possible to set value to 0 or -1, which means that expiration is not set (not available in `3.1.3` or earlier except `2.4.4`).
+In this case, the `session_id` cookie expiration value is set to the `session` value, which means it's valid until the browser session ends.
-- `sessionIdUnusedLifetime` - unused OP session lifetime (default 1 day).
-If OP session is not used for given amount of time then OP session is removed.
+- `sessionIdUnusedLifetime` - unused OP session lifetime (set by default to 1 day).
+If an OP session is not used for a given amount of time, the OP session is removed.
 - `sessionIdUnauthenticatedUnusedLifetime` - lifetime of `unauthenticated` OP session.
+This determines how long the user can be on the login page while unauthenticated.
 - `sessionIdEnabled` - specifies whether it is allowed to authenticate user by session automatically (without end-user interaction).
-- `sessionIdPersistOnPromptNone` - specifies whether persist/update session object with data if `prompt=none`.
+- `sessionIdPersistOnPromptNone` - specifies whether to persist or update the session object with data if `prompt=none`.
 Default value is `true`, so session is persisted by default.

-Since OP session has two states `authenticated` and `unauthenticated`, the `sessionIdUnauthenticatedUnusedLifetime` is used when OP session is `unauthenticated` and `sessionIdUnusedLifetime` is used when OP session is `authenticated`.
+Since the OP session has two states, `authenticated` and `unauthenticated`, the `sessionIdUnauthenticatedUnusedLifetime` is used when the OP session is `unauthenticated` and `sessionIdUnusedLifetime` is used when the OP session is `authenticated`.

-Both `unused` properties specify period of time in seconds.
-OP calculates this period as `currentUnusedPeriod = now - session.lastUsedAt`.
+Both `unused` properties specify a period of time in seconds.
+The OP calculates this period as `currentUnusedPeriod = now - session.lastUsedAt`.
 So for OP session with states:

-- `unauthenticated` - if `currentUnusedPeriod` >= `sessionIdUnauthenticatedUnusedLifetime` then OP session is removed.
+- `unauthenticated` - if `currentUnusedPeriod` >= `sessionIdUnauthenticatedUnusedLifetime`, then the OP session object is removed.
-- `authenticated` - if `currentUnusedPeriod` >= `sessionIdUnusedLifetime` then OP session is removed.
+- `authenticated` - if `currentUnusedPeriod` >= `sessionIdUnusedLifetime`, then the OP session object is removed.

-OP updates `lastUsedAt` property of OP session object:
+The OP updates `lastUsedAt` property of the OP session object:

-- initially it is set during creation
+- initially, it is set during creation
-- it is updated during each authentication attempt (successful or not successful)
+- it is updated during each authentication attempt (whether successful or not successful)

-It is important to note that OP session `lastUsedAt` property is not updated during RP usage.
+It is important to note that the OP session `lastUsedAt` property is not updated during RP usage.

-List of OxAuth Properties for reference can be found in [OxAuth JSON Properties](../reference/JSON-oxauth-prop.md)
+A list of oxAuth Properties for reference can be found in [OxAuth JSON Properties](../reference/JSON-oxauth-prop.md)

 ## FAQ

-### How can we force user to log out if user is in idle state on RP during 4 hours?
+### How can we force the user to log out if the user is idle on the RP for 4 hours?

-OP doesn't know anything about end-user activity on RP.
-Therefore RP has to track activity internally and when inactivity period is reached (4 hours) RP has to perform front-channel logout.
+The OP doesn't know anything about end-user activity on the RP.
+Therefore, the RP has to track activity internally, and when the inactivity period is reached (in this case, 4 hours) the RP has to perform front-channel logout.

-### How can we force user to log out if the browser is closed?
+### How can we force the user to log out if the browser is closed?

-Set `sessionIdLifetime` to `-1` value sets `session_id` cookie value to `expires=session` and OP session object without expiration.
-Most of the browsers clears cookie with `expires=session` when browser is closed.
-It is available in `3.1.4` version (it is not available in 3.1.3 version or earlier except 2.4.4).
+Setting `sessionIdLifetime` to `-1` value sets the `session_id` cookie value to `expires=session`, and sets the OP session object to not have an expiration time.
+Most browsers clear cookies with `expires=session` when the browser is closed, removing the session object at that time.
+This feature is available in `3.1.4` version (it is not available in 3.1.3 version or earlier except 2.4.4).